ZupIT/beagle-docs/content/en/resources/customization/beagle-for-flutter/services/storage.md

 To avoid vulnerability issues, the default implementation stores information only in memory.

 ## Create a custom storage
-To create your own storage, you only need to create a class that implements the `Storage` abstract class, here is the default implementation:
+Create a class that implements the `Storage` abstract class, here is the default implementation:

 ```dart
 class DefaultStorage implements Storage {